Ancient Egypt: Trade

 The ancient Egyptians engaged in trade with their foreign neighbors to obtain rare, exotic goods not found in Egypt.
 In the Predynastic Period, they established trade with Nubia to obtain gold and incense.
 They also established trade with Palestine, as evidenced by Palestinian-style oil jugs found in the burials of the First Dynasty pharaohs.
 An Egyptian colony stationed in southern Canaan dates to slightly before the First Dynasty.
+Tell es-Sakan in present-day Gaza was established as an Egyptian settlement in the late 4th millennium BC, and is theorised to have been the main Egyptian colonial site in the region.
 Narmer had Egyptian pottery produced in Canaan and exported back to Egypt.

 By the Second Dynasty at latest, ancient Egyptian trade with Byblos yielded a critical source of quality timber not found in Egypt.
 By the Fifth Dynasty, trade with Punt provided gold, aromatic resins, ebony, ivory, and wild animals such as monkeys and baboons.
 Egypt relied on trade with Anatolia for essential quantities of tin as well as supplementary supplies of copper, both metals being necessary for the manufacture of bronze.
 The ancient Egyptians prized the blue stone lapis lazuli, which had to be imported from far-away Afghanistan.
 Egypt's Mediterranean trade partners also included Greece and Crete, which provided, among other goods, supplies of olive oil.